Appointment

 Breast Pain Clinic

-Benign breast conditions are non-cancerous but may cause discomfort, lumps, or noticeable changes in breast tissue.
+Benign breast diseases are non-cancerous breast conditions that may cause breast lumps, pain, nipple discharge, swelling, or changes in breast tissue and often require specialist breast evaluation.

 Fibroadenoma